dimitri-yatsenko/datajoint-book/book/02-concepts/00-models.md

 * What operations are available for defining, creating, and manipulating the data?
 * What mechanisms exist to enforce the structure and rules governing valid data interactions?
 ```

+Innovations in data models have spurred progress by creating new mental tools for us to think about data and to communicate with machines and with each other.
+Scientists and engineers who become well-versed in effective data models can collaborate more efficiently because they share a common conceptual framework.

 :::{hint} What data models do you already know?
 Before moving forward, take a moment to consider the different data models you're already familiar with.
 Describe a common data model by naming the building blocks that the model uses to represent and manipulate data.